 There have been reports of traditional, non-autonomous vehicles being "hacked" to grant access to and operation of those vehicles to unauthorized persons.
-Aurorapowered vehicles contain complex IT systems and are designed with built-in data connectivity.
+Aurora Driver-powered vehicles contain complex IT systems and are designed with built-in data connectivity.
 We are implementing security measures intended to prevent unauthorized access to the information technology networks and systems installed in our vehicles.
-However, hackers or unauthorized third parties may attempt to gain unauthorized access to modify, alter, and use such networks and systems to gain control of, or to change, our vehicles' functionality, user interface and performance characteristics, or to access data stored in or generated by our products.
+However, hackers or third parties may attempt to gain unauthorized access to modify, alter, and use such networks and systems to gain control of, or to change, our vehicles' functionality, user interface and performance characteristics, or to access data stored in or generated by our products.
+Hackers or other third parties may also attempt to gain physical access to individual vehicles to modify software, gain control of or change the vehicles' functionality, or access data stored on the vehicles.
 As techniques used to obtain unauthorized access to or sabotage systems change frequently and may not be known until launched against us or our third-party service providers, there can be no assurance that we will be able to anticipate, or implement adequate measures to protect against, these attacks.
 Any such security incidents could result in unexpected control of or changes to the vehicles' functionality and safe operation and any such incidents, or the reporting or perception that they have occurred, could result in legal claims or proceedings, regulatory inquiries, investigations, and other proceedings, and negative publicity and harm to our reputation, which would negatively affect our brand and harm our business, prospects, financial condition, and operating results.
-Additionally, any similar incidents suffered by our competitors or other companies in the self-driving vehicle ecosystem, or the reporting or perception of them having occurred, may also result in negative publicity and concerns about the security of self-driving technology, which could negatively affect our brand and harm our business, prospects, financial condition, and operating results.
+Additionally, any similar in negative publicity and concerns about the security of self-driving technology, which could negatively affect our brand and harm our business, prospects, financial condition, and operating results.